visibilityspots/dockerfile-keepalived/README.md

 More info: https://github.com/osixia/docker-light-baseimage

 ## Security
-If you discover a security vulnerability within this docker image, please send an email to the Osixia! team at security@osixia.net.
-For minor vulnerabilities feel free to add an issue here on github.
+If you discover a security vulnerability within this docker image, feel free to add an issue here on github.

 Please include as many details as possible.